magpiemodel/magpiemodel.github.io/_tutorials/t10_pr.md

 label from the label list (by clicking the wrench on on the right).
 1. **Provide additional information based on the PR label**.
 1. **Performance gain/loss**.
 For medium and high risk changes, one must report the runtime of the new branch.
 High risk in particular should be compared with a control run of the `magpiemodel:develop` branch.
+Ideally additions to the code should not incur runtime changes.
+If they do, there must be good reasons for it.
 1. **Added changes to `CHANGELOG.md`**.
 1. **Compilation check**.
 Make sure that your model compiles successfully.
 1. **No hard-coded numbers and cluster/country/region names**.
+MAgPIE is able to run across flexible cluster, country, and region definitions.
+This flexibility stems from these definitions only entering the model through input parameters as the model is being started.
+Thus, hard-coding these definitions will lead to erronous results.
 1. **The new code doesn't contain declared but unused parameters or variables**.
 1. **Where relevant, In-code comments added including documentation comments**.
 1. **Make sure that the documentation worked for your additions**.